-Christmas!
-Love it or loathe it, it's impossible to escape at this time of year.
-However you feel about the commercial side of things, Christmas is still a moment to gather friends and family together and celebrate the end of the year in a way that feels special and personal.
+Christmas is a moment to reach out to friends and family and celebrate the end of the year in a way that feels special and personal.
 In this age of email and smartphones, nothing feels more thoughtful than a handwritten message.
 It's why, despite everything, the tradition of sending Christmas cards is still going strong.

 We can all get behind sending good wishes to far-away friends in the form of Christmas cards, but if you have a long list then the task sometimes loses a bit of its sparkle.
-To maintain a festive, cheery mood, we have a fun DIY project for you: below, you'll find instructions on how to close a Christmas card with a delightful flower and wax seal.
+To maintain a festive mood and give each card the attention it deserves, we have a fun DIY project for you: close your envelopes with a delightful flower and wax seal.
 Now, put the Christmas tunes on, and get writing!

 Fit for the mantelpiece